 This past year, the False Claims Act (FCA) continued to be a key tool for the Justice Department and whistleblowers to bring suits against companies, including those in the financial services sector.
-The Justice Department secured 558 FCA settlements and judgments and collected $2.9 billion in fiscal year 2024.
-Whistleblowers were responsible for 979 qui
+With over $6.8 billion in FCA recoveries this year, the highest mark yet, more cases were filed this year than ever before.
+Despite

 The False Claims Act (FCA) continues to be a primary tool for both the Justice Department and whistleblowers’ counsel to bring suits against companies in the financial services sector, and the nationwide pandemic did not halt the investigation and litigation of these cases.
 Whistleblowers filed 672 new cases in 2020, comprising a significant percentage of